Liverpool vs Sheffield United prediction, betting tips and odds: Blades could be torn apart at Anfield

 And they have a golden opportunity to finish the latest matchday top when they face the Premier League's bottom club Sheffield United, who also have the worst away record in the division.

-The Blades have collected a miserly six points from their 14 road games this season and they have leaked an average of 2.7 goals per game over the whole season.
+The Blades have collected a meagre six points from their 14 road games this season and they have leaked an average of 2.7 goals per game over the whole season.

 Given Liverpool's ruthlessness on home soil and the disparity between the clubs, Sheffield United look set to concede more than that average at Anfield and backing a high-scoring home win looks the way to go.